martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 Note that once *W<sub>est</sub>* reaches *W<sub>max</sub>*, that is, *W<sub>est</sub>* >= *W<sub>max</sub>*, {{{α}{}}}*<sub>aimd</sub>*
-SHOULD be set to 1 to achieve the same congestion window size as standard TCP that uses AIMD.
+SHOULD be set to 1 to achieve the same congestion window increment as AIMD TCP, which uses AIMD(1, 0.5).

 ## Concave Region

-When receiving an ACK in congestion avoidance, if CUBIC is not in the TCP-friendly region and *cwnd* is less than *W<sub>max</sub>*, then CUBIC is in the concave region.
+When receiving an ACK in congestion avoidance, if CUBIC is not in the AIMD-friendly region and *cwnd* is less than *W<sub>max</sub>*, then CUBIC is in the concave region.
 In this region, *cwnd* MUST be incremented by